-“My favourite book is Alice in Wonderland by Lewis Carroll.
+“My favorite book is Alice in Wonderland by Lewis Carroll.
 Because when life doesn’t make much sense it’s just nice to fall down the rabbit hole into a world of profoundness!

 This is why I love spending time in our new store in King Street!
 As soon as I walk in I feel like I’ve fallen into the abstract world of Alice in Wonderland.
 The colours, shapes and textures transport me into the garden of the singing flowers.”